 I couldn’t help but ask these questions while walking down a quiet street in Hoi An, Vietnam while watching a woman, wearing a stereotypical triangle shaped hat, as she pushed her bike, laden with pineapples, slowly down the street.
 Determined to discover the story behind the hat, I started asking around about its origin.

 I didn’t have much luck.

-A man selling hats on a street corner looked at me like I was nuts and told me that he made them, while the women at the front desk of my hotel said that the goddess made them through her people’s hands.
-I even asked a bartender later that night, but his response was that he would tell me only if I came home with him… I passed.
+When I asked a man selling these hats on a street corner, he looked at me like I was nuts and told me that he made them, while the women at the front desk of my hotel said that the goddess made them through her people’s hands.
+I even asked a bartender later that night, but his response was that he would tell me only if I came home with him — I passed.

 Realizing that I was getting nowhere, I decided it was time to do some research of my own.

 The triangle shaped hat of Vietnam also called the Non la, or palm-leaf conical hat, made its first appearance over 3,000 years ago.
 Its origin comes from a legend related to the history of growing rice in the country:

 There had been non-stop, monsoon rains and the countryside was being washed away when suddenly a giant woman came down from the sky.
 She wore a hat made of four, huge, round shaped leaves that were stitched together with bamboo sticks to guard her from the rain.